ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 Sometimes after making a commit we later (sometimes multiple commits later) realise that it was misguided and should not have been included.
-For instance, it's a bit of cliche to tell people to "enjoy" at the end of a recipe, so let's get rid of it with:
+For instance, it's a bit of cliché to tell people to "enjoy" at the end of a recipe, so let's get rid of it with:

 ```